 If the query response is received from the advertisement server(#571) before the PostReplyTimer expires, and if the query response’s length is less than or equal to the maximum MMPDU size and the query response is not an aggregated response, the STA shall transmit an individually addressed GAS Initial Response frame to the requesting STA containing a dialog token whose value is identical to the dialog token in the GAS Initial Request frame, the Status Code field(#4356) set to SUCCESS, an Advertisement Protocol element containing the Advertisement Protocol ID field used in the GAS Initial Request frame or the Group Addressed Request frame, a GAS Comeback Delay field set to 0, a Query Response field and a Query Response Length field set to the query response length.
 This completes the GAS request and response exchange.(#4356)

 If the query response is received from the advertisement server(#571) before the PostReplyTimer expires, and if the query response’s length is less than or equal to the maximum MMPDU size and the query response is an aggregated response, the STA shall transmit a Group Addressed GAS Response frame containing a dialog token set to 0, the Status Code field(#4356) set to SUCCESS, an Advertisement Protocol element containing the Advertisement Protocol ID field used in the GAS Initial Request frame or the Group Addressed Request frame, a GAS Comeback Delay field set to 0, a Query Response field and a Query Response Length field set to the query response length, and a GAS Extension element containing a list of MAC Address/Dialog Token pairs in the Response Map Duples subfield of the GAS Extension element, identifying the requesting STAs and their Query Requests to which the Group Addressed GAS Response frame responds.
-This completes the (#4173)GAS request/response frame exchange.
+This completes the (#4173)GAS query request and GAS query response frame exchange.

 If the PostReplyTimer expires before the query response is received from the advertisement server(#571) for responding to a GAS Initial Request frame, then the responding STA shall transmit an individually addressed GAS Initial Response frame to the requesting STA containing a dialog token whose value is identical to the dialog token in the GAS Initial Request frame, a Status Code field(#3326) set to GAS_QUERY_TIMEOUT (see Table 9-78 (Status codes)), an Advertisement Protocol element containing the Advertisement Protocol ID field used in the GAS Initial Request frame, (#3326) and GAS Comeback Delay and Query Response Length fields both set to 0.
 If the query response is subsequently received from the advertisement server(#571), it shall be (#3683)ignored by the responding STA.